 The northern tundra has few plants beyond mosses, lichens and cotton grass.
 Grasslands extend across the southern Urals, where flowering plants like purple loosestrife, larkspur, baby's breath, bergenia and oriental poppies are found.
-Native Russian tulips are the ancestors of cultivated tulips.
+Plants in Russia also include native Russian tulips, which are the ancestors of cultivated tulips.
 Bright blue scilla (squills) also grow wild there.

 The most common birds are seed eaters, particularly birds that eat conifer seeds.
 These include goldfinches, chaffinches, siskins and waxwings.
 Starlings are also common.
 They supplement a seed-rich diet with fruit.
 All these types of birds form flocks in the colder months.
 Many flocks migrate to Western Europe to over-winter.
 Birds of prey, including owls, are also features of the taiga.
 They feed on the small mammals of the tundra and forest.

 Cloven Hoofed Animals